Profitability Ratios

 Introduction:

 The Profitability Ratio is a major evaluation for understanding if organizations and companies are performing well.
 Considering this as a mandatory component, it is interesting to see that these theories are being practiced to avoid misinterpretations of sales and other aspects curating accurate results for the board of directors and owners.
-Here, profitability is the capacity through which a lucrative amount of money is earned.
+Here, profitability is the capacity through which a lot of money is earned.

 Different Profitability Ratios: